Byloth/cmangos-docker/README.md

-# CMaNGOS running on Docker
+# CMaNGOS running on Docker ⚔

+A collection of Docker images ready-to-use to host your emulated private server for WoW wherever you want.

 ## Getting Started